sodabubblewine/sodabubblewine.github.io/README.md

 Some things I'd like to get done today:
 1. Finish the very short paper on "A Stack Notation for Predicate (Functor) Logic"
-2. Finish my little parenthetical space sperated langauge
+2. Finish my little parenthetical space sperated language
 3. Read some more of "The Rise and Fall of the Third Reich" by Shirer and published October 17, 1960.

 I've read that Shirer's account is 'outdated' or 'narrow' or 'not historically accurate'.